WELCOME TO LAKE

 We help the Kalamazoo community establish a conscious connection between the food we eat and the source of that sustenance.

 The mission of the Behavior Development Corporation (DBA Lake Village Homestead) is to support research, training, education, and other applied practices relating to a sustainable agriculturally supported community.
 Applied activities include, but are not limited to, modeling and teaching sustainable agriculture, homesteading, land preservation, and environmental stewardship.

 We are a 501(c)(3) non-profit corporation.
 Donations are tax deductible and directly benefit the preservation of wetlands, wildlife areas, farmland, and educational programs.

 HEALTHY LOCAL FOOD

-Lake Village Homestead grows free-range, antibiotic- and hormone-free products, including grass-fed beef, pastured pork and poultry, eggs from free-range chickens, goat milk, raw goat and cow cheeses, fresh vegetables and herbs, maple syrup, honey, etc.
+Lake Village Homestead grows free-range, antibiotic- and hormone-free products, including grass-fed beef, pastured pork, eggs from free-range chickens, goat milk, fresh vegetables and herbs, maple syrup, honey, etc.

 We offer community living, individual and family memberships, community gardening, permaculture in action, environmental education, school-to-farm workshops, horse boarding, and a health and wellness 5K annual race.

 Our school-to-farm programs engage local schoolchildren in hands-on experiences that help them discover the value of the earth, air, water, and animals that sustain all life.

 Lake Village Homestead members enjoy the use of the farm to connect to the earth—they can walk on miles of trails, swim at our beach, visit with animals, and participate in farm gatherings and activities.